 - tornado >=5.1

 All those packages are automatically installed if you use

 In addition to the required dependencies, some additional packages are necessary for certain optional features:

 Bokeh can display content in classic Jupyter notebooks as well as in JupyterLab.
 Depending on your setup, there may be additional packages or Jupyter extensions to install.
-See Using with Jupyter for full details.
+See Jupyter for full details.

 CustomJSimplementations in TypeScript.

 Necessary to use the

 from_networkx()function to generate Bokeh graph renderers directly from NetworkX data.